About the Course

 Khin Thandar (LL.M)

-Khin Thandar has an LL.B from Yangon University and is a Nippon Foundation Scholar receiving an LL.M in International Maritime Law from IMO-international maritime law institute in Malta.
-She is a founding Director of Myanmar's first Independent Conservation Trust Fund – the Myanmar Biodiversity Fund, established in 2019.
-She has contributed her legal expertise in the drafting process of Myanmar's Conservation of Biodiversity and Protected Areas Law (2018).
-Khin Thandar has over 30 years of working experience, in the Myanmar Ministry of Foreign Affairs, as a Legal Advisor for DFDL International law Firm, Legal Advisor for the Wildlife Conservation Society, and Legal Consultant for six Asian Development Bank technical assistant projects.
+Khin Thandar has an LL.B. from Yangon University and is a Nippon Foundation Scholar who received an LL.M. in International Maritime Law from IMO-International Maritime Law Institute in Malta.
+She is a founding Director of Myanmar's first independent conservation trust fund – the Myanmar Biodiversity Fund, established in 2019.
+She contributed her legal expertise in the drafting process of Myanmar's Conservation of Biodiversity and Protected Areas Law in 2018.
+Khin Thandar has over 30 years of working experience, in the Myanmar Ministry of Foreign Affairs, as a Legal Advisor for the DFDL International law Firm, Legal Advisor for the Wildlife Conservation Society, and Legal Consultant for six Asian Development Bank technical assistant projects.